 Boost cross-ART collaboration

-Since Agile Release Trains (ARTs) are designed to move towards a shared vision and mission, establishing seamless collaboration between them is crucial.
+Since Agile Release Trains are designed to move towards a shared vision and mission, establishing seamless collaboration is crucial.
 A typical ART has around 50-150 people chosen from diverse cross-functional teams to deliver value to the end-user.
 Alongside PI planning in Agile, cross-ART collaboration helps provide a continuous flow of value.

 Complete tasks faster